 - Requested current AGFC Director Loren Hitchcock postpone his retirement until a replacement can be found.
 Hitchcock agreed to stay on while a search for a new director is complete.

 - Approved a grant advance of just over $154,900 to the Arkansas Natural Heritage Commission for the purchase of 312 acres of land surrounding Foushee Cave in Independence County.
 The acquisition of the tract is a cooperative partnership between the two agencies and will likely be designated a wildlife management area pending U.S. Fish and Wildlife Service approval.

 - Approved a quit claim on a portion of Crystal Lake in Benton County.

 - Approved the Beaver Tailwater Management Plan.
 The plan covers the period 2012-17.

 - Col. Jeff Crow recognized Wildlife Officer Michael W. Neal of Monroe County as Arkansas Waterfowl Officer of the Year and Mississippi Flyway Officer of the Year.

 - Approved a budget increase of just over $25,720 to complete infrastructure repairs on FEMA projects within Ed Gordon Point Remove WMA.

-- *Accepted a proclamation by Gov. Mike Beebe to start free fishing weekend at noon, June 8, and end at midnight, June 10.
+- Accepted a proclamation by Gov. Mike Beebe to start the free fishing weekend at noon, June 8, and end at midnight, June 10.
 Licenses will not be required for fishing in Arkansas during that period.